WICG/nav-speculation/no-vary-query.md

 - We could allow case-insensitivity of a given query parameter, using syntax like `No-Vary-Query: "color";value-case-insensitive=?1`.

-- We could allow restrictions on the value space, using syntax like `No-Vary-Query: "color";regexp="(?:blue|azure)"`.
+- We could allow restrictions on the value space, using syntax like `No-Vary-Query: "color";value-regexp="(?:blue|azure)"`.

 - We could allow treating multiple keys as the same key, using syntax like `No-Vary-Query: ("color", "colour")`.